jsfenfen/990-xml-reader/README.md

 # irsx
 ### Turn the IRS' versioned XML 990's into python objects aware of the version-specific line number, description and data type

-This is a python library and command line tool to simplify working with nonprofit tax returns released by the IRS in XML format.
+This is a python library and command line tool to simplify working with nonprofit tax returns [released](https://aws.amazon.com/public-datasets/irs-990/) by the IRS in XML format.

-The IRS identifies electronic filings by their object_id, available in the annual index files released [link].
+The IRS releases one xml file per 990 filing, which is identified by a unique object id.
+To find the object_id, look at the annual index files from the IRS (also have a look at irsx_index, a helper command described below).

+The files are available at: [https://s3.amazonaws.com/irs-form-990/index_2017.csv](https://s3.amazonaws.com/irs-form-990/index_2017.csv).
+Other years, from 2011 forward, are available at similar URLs, just replace '2017' with the year you want.

 ## Installation

-#### The directions below are a hack--we should put this on PyPI when released
+#### Will be easier once we put this on pypi

 - git clone the repo
 - install locally using `$ pip install . ` from the directory with setup.py in it.
 It's painfully slow.
 You should now be able to run it as a command line utility, i.e. $ irsx --help or $ irsx_index --help